ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 Since we know that is very unlikely that our "shoots" will exactly hit the steady state $(k^*, c(k^*)$, we need to define a success criteria.
 The success criteria is when the shoots hits close enough to the target.
 We need to define circle around the equilibrium that plays the role of the tolerance level.
 Once we find a "shoot" that hits inside this circle, the shoots is considered a success and an approximation good enough for the estimation purposes.

-The distance of a point to the steady-state is: $distance = \sqrt[2]{(\tilde{k} - k^*)^2 + (\tilde{c} - c^*)^2}$, where $\tilde{k}, \tilde{c}$ are the shoot estimations.
+The distance of a point to the steady-state is: $distance = \sqrt[2]{(\tilde{k} - k^\*)^2 + (\tilde{c} - c^\*)^2}$, where $\tilde{k}, \tilde{c}$ are the shoot estimations.

 The shooting functions have two inputs.
 The initial level of $k_0$ and a "step" size.
 The "step" size is how big the correction of the initial shoot will be after it misses the tolerance level (the target).
 Given $k_0$, the function estimates a level of $c(k_0)$ (the first shoot).
 If the shoot misses the target, then the algorithm performs a correction to the initial level of $c_0$ and shoots again.
 This sequence repeats until the shoot hits the target.

 ### The forward shot

 The first shoot of the forward shoot function is located one step below the _loci_ function.
 We know is very likely that this initial shoot is too high, and therefore the path will go above $c^*$.
-The loop has two break points to define a succesful shoot.
+The loop has two break points to define a successful shoot.
 The first one is if the path produces a point $(k, c)$ inside the tolerance distance from the steady-state (the above discussion).
 The second one is the path produces a value of $\tilde{k} > k_*$.
 This break point is in place because the step size (how far the new shoot starting point moves) is a fixed amount without a correction or feedback mechanism.
 It is possible, then, that after missing the target the next iteration starts at a value of $c$ that is too low.
 Such path may still be an estimation good enough even if it does not satisfy the tolerance level (for the purposes of this notebook, this is enough).

 There is a third break, which is a cap on the number of iterations the loop can perform.
 When building a code like this, this type of break can help avoid a mistake that sends the code into an infinite loop.